gcanti/fp-ts/docs/modules/Option.ts.md

 as[0].trim() // throws TypeError: Cannot read property 'trim' of undefined
 ```

-fp-ts models the absence of values through the `Option` datatype similar to how Scala, Haskell and other FP languages
+`fp-ts` models the absence of values through the `Option` datatype similar to how Scala, Haskell and other FP languages
 handle optional values.
 A value of `null` or `undefined` is often abused to represent an absent optional value.

 `Option<A>` is a container for an optional value of type `A`.
 If the value of type `A` is present, the `Option<A>` is
 an instance of `Some<A>`, containing the present value of type `A`.
 If the value is absent, the `Option<A>` is an
-instance of `None<A>`.
+instance of `None`.

 An option could be looked at as a collection or foldable structure with either one or zero elements.
 Another way to look at option is: it represents the effect of a possibly failing computation.